 This year perhaps is one of the biggest in the Spanish sporting history.
 As if winning the Euro wasn't sufficient, Spain finally conquered the All England's Club with Rafael Nadal edging out King Fed in what might be described as perhaps the greatest duel in the history of tennis.

-Tennis had lost its excitement on its most beautiful surface, with Roger Federer nailing Wimbledon five1 times in a row.
+Tennis had lost its excitement on its most beautiful surface, with Roger Federer nailing Wimbledon five times in a row.
 But watching the finals last year, it was evident that fortunes might change in the next edition.. and boy did they change amidst some drama!
 I didn't get to see the finals this year, but was lucky enough to catch what happened to be the last game of the match.
 The light conditions reminded me of the farcical cricket World Cup final last year in the Caribbean, except that hardly anyone left the stadium during this game.
-The Cardie King and the Muscleman were still not ready to give the other an inch.. stuff that legen2ds are made of.
+The Cardie King and the Muscleman were still not ready to give the other an inch.. stuff that legends are made of.

 Four hours and forty eight minutes, and I couldn't help catching on the highlights.
 Flair in any game looks beautiful, but determination takes an altogether different stage.
 Lleyton Hewitt and Michael Chang were perhaps the best on this premise during their days, but I guess we are safe to say that Nadal is in a different league altogether.
 Critics might have sidelined him only to the clay courts, and how wrong have they been proven.